 - Annual comprehensive reputation audits

-These reports should highlight not just the numbers but their business impact: How are reputation changes affecting customer acquisition, retention, and revenue?
+These reports should show not just the numbers but their business impact: how are reputation changes affecting customer acquisition, retention, and revenue?

 Quick Tip: